MarkusCDev/CSC380-Encrypted-Chat-App/README.md

 **_Installation_**

-1. On your virtual machine, open a console and cloine the repository : `git clone git@github.com:MarkusCDev/csc380-p1.git`
+1. On your virtual machine, open a console and clone the repository : `git clone git@github.com:MarkusCDev/csc380-p1.git`
 2. Change the directory to the folder where the repository will be downloaded : `cd csc380-p1`
 3. compile the app: `make`.
 If you happen to have an issue compiling the app, please make sure you clear the existing Make file by running `make clean`
 4. Run the app: `./chat -l` to listen on a server.
 The default server is 1337
-5. In another console, type the following command `./chat -p 133` to connect to the server.
+5. In another console, type the following command `./chat -p 1337` to connect to the port.
 6. Have fun ! :)

 Note: Your virtual machine MUST be git ready before being able to clone the repository.
 The following [link](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/checking-for-existing-ssh-keys) will show you how to set it up.